darpi-rs/darpi/gonzales/README.md

-`gonzales` is the fastest http router in the business.
+`gonzales` is the fastest http router in the business and has no unsafe code.

 It costs `1ns` per character of input for matching.
 That leads to most routes being matched or not within `10ns` to `20ns`.
 It supports case insensitive matching without additional runtime costs.